NicholasMoon/hw00-intro-base/README.md

 ## Procedural Terrain Generator and Explorer

+PLAY AROUND WITH IT AT [THIS](https://nicholasmoon.github.io/hw00-intro-base/) SITE :O

 This project is a procedural terrain generator that creates infinite amounts of new terrain based on a number of parameters settable by the user.
 The terrain is rendered using a 100x100 cube grid.
 It uses